TALXIS/tools-devkit-build/README.md

 The package currently supports a MSBuild Tasks aimed at extending the build process for Power Platform solutions with useful steps:

+#### Solution Component Schema Validation
-- **Solution Component Schema Validation**: Ensures XML and JSON artifacts comply with expected schemas.
+Ensures XML and JSON artifacts comply with expected schemas.
 Supported components can be found in the ValidationSchema folder.
+If your build fails and you belive it should be successful create an issue in this repository or send a PR with corrected definitions.

+#### Version Number Generator
-- **Version Number Generator**: Generates version numbers based on Git commit history, applying these versions across various solution components including Solution XML, Plugin Assembly Metadata Files, Workflow Activity Groups, Workflow Files, and SdkMessageProcessingStep Files.
+Generates version numbers based on Git commit history, applying these versions across various solution components including Solution XML, Plugin Assembly Metadata Files, Workflow Activity Groups, Workflow Files, and SdkMessageProcessingStep Files.

 ### Work in progress